 Lifelines of National Economy – Transport – Class 10 Social Science

-Class 10 Social Science – When we talk about lifelines of the national economy – Transport is very important.
+Class 10 Social Science – When we talk about the lifelines of the national economy – Transport is very important.
 Here we will discuss all types of a transportation system that helps in the development of the country.

 Transport refers to the movement of goods and people from one place to another.
 There are three modes of transport